Interpause/tauri-template/README.md

 ### @preact/preset-vite

 Apparently it uses Babel's programmatic API to transform the code.
 Does not expose allowing user to further customize Babel configuration though.
 Also it already contains the Preact alias to React.
-By using a fork with said access to Babel, macros work again.

-#### modifying @preact/preset-vite

-When modified, 3 steps needed to properly update it:

-1. commit new changes in @preact/preset vite
-2. re-run `npm run build` in @preact/preset_vite folder
-3. run `yarn` to update package used
+I created a fork of it with the following features:

+- make Babel config accessible so macros work
+- remove conflicting Babel plugin to allow Emotion to work
+- change npm scripts to allow installing from git without problems

 ### Note on ESM Dependency Resolution